agile-ts/documentation/docs/Interfaces.md

 ## `SelectorConfig`

-The `SelectorConfigInterface` is used as configuration object in the creation of `Selectors`.
+The `SelectorConfigInterface` is used in the creation and configuration of the [`Selector Class`](./packages/core/features/collection/selector/Introduction.md).
-Here is a Typescript Interface for quick reference, however each property will be explained in more detail below.
+Here is a Typescript Interface for quick reference.
+However, each property is explained in more detail below.
 ```ts
 export interface SelectorConfigInterface {
   key?: SelectorKey;